enanomapper/ontologies/README.md

 The Ontology
 ============

 The eNanoMapper ontologies aim to provide a comprehensive suite of ontologies for the nanomaterial safety assessment domain (see http://www.enanomapper.net for project information).
-The full suite of ontologies can be found assembled by imports in the primary `enanomapper.owl` file, or explicitly asserted in `enanomapper-full.owl`.
+The full suite of ontologies can be found in a modular file using `owl:imports`, [`enanomapper.owl`](enanomapper.owl), or explicitly asserted in [`enanomapper-full.owl`](enanomapper-full.owl).

 The ontology is being developed and maintained by the following EU H2020 projects (see also the below [funding](README.md#funding) info):